pomodoren/awesome-open-transport/README.md

 ### 5. Routing

+Routing is a pivotal aspect of transport planning, and open-source tools play a crucial role in facilitating efficient navigation across diverse transportation modes.
+Various routing engines, such as OSRM, ORS, Valhalla, Graphhopper, Routino, and per pedes routing, offer solutions for route optimization, considering factors like distance, time, and specific user preferences.
+For multimodal routing—where different transportation modes are combined—tools like OTP, Navitia, MOTIS, and digitransit provide comprehensive solutions, allowing users to seamlessly plan routes that may involve walking, cycling, or public transit.
+In the rail domain, OpenRailRouting and osrd specialize in routing solutions tailored to the unique characteristics of rail networks.
+These open-source tools not only contribute to the efficiency of transport planning but also empower users with the flexibility to choose the most suitable and convenient routes for their journeys.

 - Routing Engines: [OSRM](https://project-osrm.org/), [ORS](https://openrouteservice.org/), [Valhalla](https://github.com/valhalla/valhalla), [Graphhopper](https://github.com/graphhopper/graphhopper), [Routino](https://github.com/mauricesvay/Routino), [per pedes routing](https://github.com/motis-project/ppr)
 - Multimodal routing: [OTP](https://www.opentripplanner.org/), [Navitia](https://github.com/hove-io/navitia), [MOTIS](https://github.com/motis-project/motis), [digitransit](https://github.com/HSLdevcom/digitransit)
 - Rail: [OpenRailRouting](https://github.com/geofabrik/OpenRailRouting), [osrd](https://github.com/osrd-project/osrd)

 ### 6. Transport Analytics

+Leveraging open-source tools for transport analytics offers several advantages.
+Firstly, these tools provide a cost-effective solution, eliminating the need for expensive proprietary software.
+The open-source community continually updates and enhances these tools, ensuring access to the latest features and improvements.
+Collaboration is facilitated as users worldwide contribute to the development of these tools, fostering a diverse and innovative environment.
+Open-source tools also promote transparency and customization, allowing users to adapt the software to their specific needs.
+The flexibility and openness of these tools encourage knowledge sharing, collaboration, and the rapid evolution of analytical capabilities, making them invaluable resources for professionals engaged in transport analysis.

 - Python analytics: [geopy](https://geopy.readthedocs.io/en/stable/), [photon](https://github.com/komoot/photon), [geopandas](https://github.com/geopandas/geopandas), [osmnx](https://github.com/gboeing/osmnx), [geoviews](https://geoviews.org/)
 - R analytics: [R-spatial](https://github.com/r-spatial), [lwgeom](https://r-spatial.github.io/lwgeom/), [stars](https://github.com/r-spatial/stars), [sfnetworks](https://luukvdmeer.github.io/sfnetworks/)